 Some of the pension funds that are fully managed by the Bank invested in the equity of United Silicon and consequently lost their investment following the bankruptcy of the company.
+Pension funds managed by the Bank have also been invested in PCC BakkiSilicon hf., which is currently suffering significant operational difficulties and may also result in those funds losing their investment.
 There has been media coverage regarding the investment in light of the link between the pension funds and the Bank.
-The FME has investigated this investment and recommended some operational changes which the Bank and the relevant funds have complied with.
+The FSA has investigated this investment and recommended some operational changes which the Bank and the relevant funds have complied with.
 The key changes are (i) to adjust the fund's investment processes in order to improve the assessment of potential conflicts of interest and reputational risk and (ii) to maintain more detailed documentation of the meetings and decisions of the fund's board of directors.
 This has also caused members of certain pension funds managed by the Bank to challenge the Bank's role in management of these funds, for example in terms of board representation by the Bank on the pension funds.
-The Bank believes that the potential for reputational risk involving possible or perceived conflicts of interest in respect of the operations of its Asset Management segment is increasing, and may have a negative impact on the Bank's relationships with its pension fund customers and their members or other clients and possibly result in loss of pension fund customers.
+The Bank believes that the potential for reputational risk involving possible or perceived conflicts of interest in respect of the operations of its Markets segment is increasing, and may have a negative impact on the Bank's relationships with its pension fund customers and their members or other clients and possibly result in loss of pension fund customers.